On Period Relations for Automorphic L-functions I: Notation and setup

 \subsection{Harish-Chandra modules}

 If $(V,\rho)$ is a Casselman-Wallach representation of $G(\RR)$, we write $V^{(K)}$ for the subspace of $K(\RR)$-finite vectors.
 This is a finitely generated admissible $(\lieg,K)_\CC$-module, and is irreducible if and only if $V$ is (topologically) irreducible.
 Indeed, the categories of finite length $(\lieg,K)_\CC$-modules is equivalent to the category of Casselman-Wallach representations of $G(\RR)$, i.e. finitely generated, admissible, Fr\'echet representations of moderate growth.
+That this correspondence fails for non-admissible modules is at the heart of the period relation problem under investigation.

 We give a sketch of the theory of Harish-Chandra modules over arbitrary fields of characteristic $0$.
 The relevant theory of cohomological induction over general fields will be taken up in section \ref{sec:cohomologicalinduction}.
-For the fundamental theory of modules and cohomological induction over arbitrary fields, as well as the rationality results we need, we refer to \cite{januszewskipreprint}.
+For the fundamental theory of modules and cohomological induction over arbitrary fields, as well as the rationality results we need, we refer to \cite{januszewski2017}.

 A pair over a field $E/\QQ$ consists of an $E$-Lie algebra $\liea_E$ and a reductive algebraic group $B_E$ over $E$, together with an inclusion

 of Lie algebras and an action of $B_E$ on $\liea_E$, extending the action of $B_E$ on $\Lie(B_E)$, whose derivative is the adjoint action of $\Lie(B_E)$ on $\liea_E$, the latter action being induced by $\iota_E$.